virtualtam/sparklemuffin/README.md

 - **sparklemuffin** is licensed under the MIT license.
 - **Exo2** is licensed under the SIL Open Font License, Version 1.1.
 - **Fira Code** is licensed under the SIL Open Font License, Version 1.1.
+- **Wikipedia article extracts** used in unitary tests are licensed under the Creative Commons Attribution-Share-Alike License 4.0